 Increase Video Streaming speed in Windows Media Player

 Generally, streaming media allows the Web user to kill the time for downloading a large file before it can be played.
 Instead, the media is sent in a continuous stream and is played as it arrives.
 The compression of the video allows it to be played simultaneously.
-As such, depending on your choice of media player and the file’s compression rate, the time taken for the video to stream may vary.
+As such, depending on your choice of the media player and the file’s compression rate, the time taken for the video to stream may vary.

-Move the cursor of the mouse to the location of Start menu of Windows 10 and click the button.
+Move the cursor of the mouse to the location of the Start menu of Windows 10 and click the button.

 Next, type Windows Media Player in the search field to open Windows Media Player.
 Depending on your version of Windows, you can either find it in the list of programs on your Start Menu or search for it using the Search function.